jacko06v/youtube_short_automation/README.md

 1. You need to have a youtube channel and a tiktok account (tiktok account is optional).
 2. You need to grab channel ids of channels you want to steal content from.
-3. you'll need to create credentials in the Google Developers Console and download the client secret file
+3. you'll need to create credential and api key in the Google Developers Console and download the client secret file

-## how to create credentials in the Google Developers Console
+## how to create credentials in the Google Developers Console and API key

 1. **Go to the Google Developers Console:** Visit the Google Developers Console.